 Step 3.
 Prepare your silicone

 You will want to measure out and mix your silicone according to the package directions.
-Be sure you mix thoroughly and be careful not to add too many bubbles while you mix.
+Be sure to mix thoroughly, and be careful not to add too many bubbles.
 These bubbles can show up in your mold.